5 Causes Of Garage Floor Cracking

 1. Shrinkage

-Concrete shrinks as its transitions from liquid to solid forms.
+Concrete shrinks as it transitions from liquid to solid forms.
 Hairline cracking is a natural phenomenon in the curing process of the material.
 Although concrete shrinkage could last for decades, it is not something to be worried about, from a structural standpoint.

 2. Settlement